Clean-Hands/lyric-fetcher/README.md

 # lyric-fetcher
- Fetches lyrics for the passed song
+ Displays the lyrics for the current song that is playing.
+Currently in alpha.